William Stafford Parsons

 wsp_hash_oaat_initialize() is the initialization function that accepts the following argument.

-wsp_hash_oaat_transform() is the core hashing loop function that accepts the 4 following arguments.
+wsp_hash_oaat_transform() is the core hashing loop function that accepts the 4 following arguments in left-to-right order.

-i is the starting index position of elements in the input array.
+1: i is the unsigned long starting index position of elements in the input array.

-input_count is the count of elements in the input array.
+2: input_count is the const unsigned long count of elements in the input array.

 wsp_hash_oaat_finalize() is the finalization function that accepts the following argument.

-s is a struct wsp_hash_oaat_s pointer. s.state contains the finalized hash digest result.
+1: s is the struct wsp_hash_oaat_s pointer. s.mix contains the finalized hash digest result.

 The return value data type is void.